mikewng/graphnotelm/README.md

 - How should I store this document data, and how do users retreive that document data?
 - How can users edit the document data without my API server blowing up or my database engine conducting too many read and write queries?
 - How can these documents be read as graphs and conduct graph search algorihms at scale?

-This got me into a rabbit hole of looking into how document editting services like Google Docs handle saving and changes, in which gave me a bunch of methods and ideas, as well as a good understanding of tradeoffs with each.

 At this point, my first idea was to actually get the application running, working, and testable.
 This did not mean it had to work at scale, but for an individual user, it all functions should be correct.
 Thus, I chose to do a structured prototype, in which I set up the application infrastructure, and prototyped services and repositories that followed that pattern so that I could swap them later for more optimized versions.
 The current flow would be that:
 - We retain the same JSON structure, and do so by having each NoteGraph be a document of the JSON within some DynamoDB or in-memory storage